vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.2.4 =
+* change the enqueue-name of vue to "cpt_vue" to make it possible to prevent the include of the cpt_vue version
+* update js-dev dependencies

 = 1.2.3 =
 * fix a php-notice displayed on the settings-screen